 Study 2 serves as both a replication and extension of Study 1.
 We replicate the original findings in a new sample, and we also demonstrate convergent evidence using different wording for our non-buy options: "Save \$X For Later" (explicit) and "Skip \$X Purchase" (implicit).
-These phrases are the same length and have a very similar structure.
+This new wording has a useful characteristic suggested by a reviewer: the phrases are the same length and have a very similar structure.